jamilalvi/spinnythingy/README.md

-### You are a spinning rectangle.
+## You are a spinning rectangle.
 Deflect projectiles being fired at you and capture other objects FTW!

 This game is written in [Lua](https://www.lua.org) using the [Love2d](https://love2d.org/) game engine.
+Lua is a pretty interesting language and I've always wanted to try learning and using it.
+The Love2d game engine has some great built-in features and simple deployment options for major platforms so I thought why not use it (other game stuff I've done with PyGame, which is a good framework but deployment is tricky).